-Adobe Spark for Education is a smart yet simple to use digital tool that allows students and teachers to create visually engaging graphics, web pages, and videos.
+Adobe Spark for Education is a powerful yet easy to use visual graphic tools that helps teachers and students create images, videos, web pages, and more.

 - Read more on Adobe Creative Cloud